21 Best RV Campgrounds on the Beach | East Coast Guide

 8. Hither Hills State Park

 Anglers can fish year-round and obtain permits to fish at night.
-The unique “walking dunes” of Napeague Harbor are located on the eastern boundary of the park, which also has woodlands filled with Russian olive, oak, shad and pine trees.
-Bridle paths and hiking, nature, and biking and trails are all available.
+The unique “walking dunes” of Napeague Harbor are located on the park’s eastern boundary, which also has woodlands filled with Russian olive, oak, shad, and pine trees.
+Bridle paths and hiking, nature, biking, and trails are all available.

 New Jersey

 It is my favorite beach to drive onto and surf fish.
-You must have 4 wheel drive to drive onto the beach and there is no camping.
-But, you are allowed to stay overnight as long as you are fishing.
+You must have a 4-wheel drive to drive onto the beach, and there is no camping.
+But you are allowed to stay overnight as long as you are fishing.
 We keep a line in the water overnight and have never been asked to leave.

 The most popular recreational activities are swimming and surf fishing.
-You can also ride your bicycle, surf, go for a hike, have a picnic, bring your horse, kayak, or bird watch.
-And you also have access to Barnegat Bay where you can kayak, fly fish, crab and enjoy the gorgeous sunsets.
+You can also ride your bicycle, surf, go for a hike, have a picnic, or bring your horse, kayak, or bird watch.
+You also have access to Barnegat Bay where you can kayak, fly fish, crab, and enjoy the gorgeous sunsets.

 Delaware